LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 1. To calibrate the Tx power of the radio you will need a power meter and a dummy load.
 2. Connect the radio to the power meter.
 3. Collect the dummy load to the antenna connection of the power meter.
-4. Select the desired Tx frequency range e.g. for 144Mhz, the Cal freq would need to be set to 136.5MHz, because this range covers from 136.5MHz to 145.5MHz and hence includes 144Mhz.
+4. Select the desired Tx calibration point.
 5. Select the power level (e.g. 250mW)
-6. Press the PTT and adjust the Power Adjust value, until the power meter shows 250mW
+6. Press the PTT and adjust the Power Adjust value, until the power meter shows 250mW.
 7. Repeat steps 5 and 6 for all other power levels
-8. Repeat steps 4 to 7 for all desired frequency ranges
+8. Repeat steps 4 to 7 for all other calibration points.

 When power calibration has been completed, pressing **Green** exits from the calibration screen, retaining the current settings in RAM only.
 To permanently save the settings press **SK2** + **Green**